MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/supported-customizations.md

 Customizations made using methods other than those described here are unsupported and could cause problems during updates and upgrades to CDS for Apps.
 For more information, see [Unsupported Customizations](#unsupported-customizations).

-Topics covered in technical articles published on Microsoft sites such as doc.microsoft.com, msdn.microsoft.com or technet.microsoft.com are supported, but might not be upgradable.
+Topics covered in technical articles published on Microsoft sites such as docs.microsoft.com, msdn.microsoft.com or technet.microsoft.com are supported, but might not be upgradable.

 ## Customizations using PowerApps portal

-There are a variety of tools included with CDS for apps that you can use to customize it.
+There are a variety of tools included with CDS for Apps that you can use to customize it.
 Customizations made using the PowerApps portal tools and web application are fully supported and fully upgradeable.

 The following customization methods can be used to produce fully supported customizations:

 - Customization in the PowerApps portal or solution explorer.
 For more information, see [What is Common Data Service for Apps?](../../maker/common-data-service/data-platform-intro.md)

 - Settings in the web application.
-For more information, see [Administer Dynamics 365 Customer Engagement](/dynamics365/customer-engagement/admin/admin-guide).
+For more information, see [Administer PowerApps](../../administrator/admin-guide.md).

 - Reporting Services.
 For more information, see [Reporting and Analytics Guide for Dynamics 365 Customer Engagement](/dynamics365/customer-engagement/analytics/reporting-analytics-with-dynamics-365).